Custom Reporting

 Plan Gate

-Custom reporting remains an Enterprise-only extensibility feature.
-Built-in vendor sinks are available on Business and Enterprise, while custom sink registration requires the custom reporting entitlement.
+Built-in vendor sinks and custom reporting are available on Business and above.
+Custom sink registration still requires the extensions.reporting_sinks.custom entitlement.

 Custom reporting setup